lp17917/proc_sim/README.md

 Simulation of a processor with a small instruction set to showcase processor optimisation techniques

+proc_sim.c store the actual processor simulator and performs the fetch execute cycle

+benchmarks.c generates the instructions with will be used within the simulation (The benchmark programs)

 Use makefile to build and run proc_sim to automatically execute the current benchmarks

 ## Current benchmarks